 What is Synthetic Cannabis?

 Ever since scientists discovered the endocannabinoid system in the 1980s, they have attempted to uncover medical applications for cannabis and create synthetic cannabinoids for medicinal research.
 Synthetic cannabis shouldn’t be confused for FDA-approved and plant-derived cannabinoid medicines such as Epidiolex for the treatment of severe seizure disorders.
-Synthetic cannabis is a chemical analog to cannabinoids found in marijuana.
+Synthetic weed is a chemical analog to cannabinoids found in marijuana.

 Synthetic cannabinoids, which often work as cannabinoid receptor agonists, are intense psychotropic chemicals typically made overseas and then added or sprayed onto dried plant material to give the appearance of traditional pot.
 Users can smoke, inhale, or make synthetic cannabis tea with questionable material.